 - Minimum Suspension lift

 - Enough Torque to accommodate the added unsprang weight

 - Articulation/Down travel

 Yes, sure, a larger diameter tire will in many cases be better when off-roading, provided your vehicle has enough torque to move those heavy tires off-road and your drivetrain can accommodate the additional weight.

-What you really need to be asking is, what’s more important to you, and are the added complications that are part and parcel with big tire upgrades worth it.
+What you really need to be asking is, what’s more, important to you, and are the added complications that are part and parcel with big tire upgrades worth it.
 For example, most SFA trucks with 33s will be just as capable 99% of the time compared to those with 35s, however, there will always be a situation when the larger tire will outperform.
-The question then is, how often will this situation arise and will the added hassle and cost of fitting 35’s justify the amount of times you’ll actually NEED it?
+The question then is, how often will this situation arise, and will the added hassle and cost of fitting 35’s justify the number of times you’ll actually NEED it?
 This will highly depend on what kind of off-roading you are doing.